 It is the position of the American Society of Radiologic Technologists that the U.S. Congress should enact federal minimum standards of education and certification for all individuals performing medical imaging or planning and/or delivering radiation therapy.
-Such standards should be, at the minimum, equivalent to those established for educational accreditation by the Joint Review Committees or equivalent and certification by the American Registry of Radiologic Technologists or equivalent.
+Such standards should be, at the minimum, equivalent to those established for educational accreditation by the Joint Review Committees or equivalent and certification by certification agencies recognized by the ASRT.

-Amended, Resolution, 95-2.08, 1995 Amended, Resolution, 06-2.06, 2006 Amended, Main Motion, C-09.44, 2009
+Amended, Resolution, 95-2.08, 1995 Amended, Resolution, 06-2.06, 2006 Amended, Main Motion, C-09.44, 2009 Amended, Main Motion, C-16.20, 2016

-Level of Education for the Medical Imaging and Radiation Therapy Professions
+Level of Education for the Medical Imaging and Radiation Therapy Profession